The Summer Internship Programme

 The Micro-Internship Programme

-The Micro-Internship Programme provides students with convenient, short-term learning and development opportunities based in the UK and beyond.
+The Micro-Internship Programme provides students with short-term learning and development opportunities based in the UK and internationally.
 The programme offers a large volume of placements across a full range of sectors, taking place in each vacation period at the end of every Oxford term.
-(Find term dates on the Oxford University website).
+Find the dates of term on the Oxford University website.

-- Interns can be presented with work shadowing experience and/or a project (or a set of closely interrelated projects) that they will be assisting with and observing
+• Interns can be presented with work shadowing experience and/or a project that they will be assisting with and observing

-- They are unpaid if the intern works remotely.
-For in-person placements, travel and lunch expenses are covered by the host organisation on production of receipts
+• For in-person and hybrid placements, travel and lunch expenses are covered by the host organisation on production of receipts.
+If they are remote there are no expenses reimbursed.

-Placements can be research-based or professional and in a range of sectors, including think tanks, international development, consultancy, start-ups, charities, arts and heritage, or within the University (colleges, faculties and departments).
+Placements can take place in a range of sectors, including think tanks, international development, consultancy, start-ups, charities, arts and heritage, or within the University (colleges, faculties and departments).
 Many of the projects interns assist with combine skills and experience from numerous sectors, such as consultancy or marketing in service of charities and not-for-profits.

 Each placement provides an excellent snapshot into the workings of the organisation and its sector, as well as valuable transferable experience for your CV.